Free-carrier-induced nonlinear dynamics in hybrid graphene-based photonic waveguides: Introduction

-Graphene offers an appealing alternative to metals for integrated nonlinear optical applications \cite{Bonaccorso2010} thanks to ultra-high electron mobility \cite{Novoselov2005,Wang2013} and its peculiar conical band structure \cite{CastroNeto2009}, which inherent anharmonicity leads to large nonlinear optical interaction \cite{Mikhailov2008,Wright2009,Ishikawa2010,Hendry2010,Wu2011,Cheng2014} that can be exploited, e.g., for high-harmonic generation \cite{Bowlan2014,Cox2017} and many other nonlinear optical applications \cite{Cox2019}.
-Furthermore, the ultrafast nonlinear dynamics of Massless Dirac Fermions (MDFs) in graphene involve the photo-generation of free-carriers (FCs) at the femtosecond timescale \cite{Baudisch2018}, which has already been employed for self-phase modulation in integrated nonlinear waveguides embedding graphene \cite{Vermeulen2018,Castello2020} and is promising for a plethora of future integrated optoelectronic applications.
+Graphene offers an appealing alternative to metals for integrated nonlinear optical applications \cite{Bonaccorso2010} thanks to ultrahigh electron mobility \cite{Novoselov2005,Wang2013} and its peculiar conical band structure \cite{CastroNeto2009}, which inherent anharmonicity leads to large nonlinear optical interaction \cite{Mikhailov2008,Wright2009,Ishikawa2010,Hendry2010,Wu2011,Cheng2014} that can be exploited, e.g., for high-harmonic generation \cite{Bowlan2014,Cox2017} and many other nonlinear optical applications \cite{Cox2019}.
+Furthermore, the ultrafast nonlinear dynamics of massless Dirac fermions (MDFs) in graphene involve the photogeneration of free carriers (FCs) at the femtosecond timescale \cite{Baudisch2018}, which has already been employed for self-phase modulation in integrated nonlinear waveguides embedding graphene \cite{Vermeulen2018,Castello2020} and is promising for a plethora of future integrated optoelectronic applications.